girdav01/TMHunting/hunting-recipies.md

 Explanation : You are looking a web request that is not empty and process file is powershell.
 Again you take advantage of partial search.

+## Example 4 : Searching for a MITRE ATT&CK Technique or Sub Techniques
+Search method : General but could be other methods as well

+tags:T1105

+Explanation : just enter the technique or sub-technique number after tags.
+Tags field is filled with MITRE filters and XDR SAE filters

+## Example 5: Searching for Scripting Usage with MITRE Techniques
+Search method : General

+tags:(T1059 OR T1064)

+Explanation : instead of looking for powershell, windows scripting host and others, just take advange of XDR MITRE filters. in this case these 2 techniques involve scripting.
+This is TTP base hunting made easy.

+## Example 6 : Query for exploits (CVE's)
+Search method : Detections

+ruleName:CVE-2019-0708

+ruleName:CVE-2

+Explanation: the first one will search for a specific CVE number, the second one will look for any CVE since year 2000.
+Both use partia search.
+Both network and file based exploits with generate detections and the CVE number is in the ruleName field.